Home of the Russian Orthodox Diaspora in Western Europe and the British Isles

-The Diocese of Great Britain and Ireland has been the home of the Church Abroad’s presence in Europe since the beginnings of the ROCOR itself, and today maintains its traditions of fostering every dimension of the life of the Russian Orthodox Diaspora across eight countries.
+The Diocese of Great Britain and Western Europe has been the home of the Church Abroad’s presence in Europe since the beginnings of the Church Abroad itself, and today maintains its traditions of fostering every dimension of the life of the Russian Orthodox Diaspora across eleven countries.

 Our Diocesan life encompasses two broad territories — on the one hand, the British Isles (comprising the United Kingdom of Great Britain and Northern Ireland, together with the Republic of Ireland), and on the other, continental Western Europe (including France, Italy, Spain, Switzerland, Belgium, Luxembourg, the Netherlands, Monaco and Portugal) — which have been at the heart of the Russian Orthodox Diaspora for centuries.
 This broad territory means that the Diocese, in addition to being multinational, is also multilingual, with parishes serving and communicating in Russian, French, English, Italian, Spanish, German, Dutch and Welsh.

 The Diocesan Cathedral, dedicated to the Nativity of the Theotokos and the Holy Royal Martyrs, is in London and is the principal cathedra of the Bishop of London and Western Europe, who governs the Diocese with aid of his vicar, the Bishop of Vevey.
 The Chancellery of the Diocese is located in Wallasey in the north of England and, at the direction of the Bishop, coordinates the administration of the Diocese as a whole.
 Given the extent of the Diocese’s territory, the customary work of its Diocesan Council is augmented by two regional councils — one for the British Isles and one for Continental Western Europe — which permit a dedicated focus on the pastoral and missionary needs of each broad region.

 Find out more about our Diocese’s presence in the British Isles and in Continental Western Europe